AlayaNetwork/alaya-devdocs/website/docs/JS-SDK.md

 #### web3.utils.isAddress

-Checks if a given string is a valid PlatON address.
+Checks if a given string is a valid Hexadecimal address (ie. Ethereum address).
 It will also check the checksum, if the address has upper and lowercase letters.

 Method: